Taggart's Time: Florida State coach tackles dream job

 Taggart’s Time: Florida State coach tackles dream job

 TALLAHASSEE, Fla.
-(AP) — When he was the coach of South Florida in 2015, Willie Taggart looked across the field to the Florida State sideline at Doak Campbell Stadium and wondered what it would be like to be the Seminoles‘ coach.
+(AP) — When he was coach at South Florida in 2015, Willie Taggart looked across the field to the Florida State sideline at Doak Campbell Stadium and wondered what it would be like to be the Seminoles‘ coach.

 Taggart will find out Monday night when he makes his Florida State debut, leading the 19th-ranked Seminoles against No. 20 Virginia Tech.